DeimosCloud/iyanu-phone-validator/README.md

 - Create an AWS EC2 Instance with Terraform

-- Configure Inventory file to connect to AWS EC2 Instance
+- Configure Inventory file using ansible to connect to AWS EC2 Instance

 - Install Docker and docker-compose

 - Copy docker-compose file to the server

+## Create an AWS EC2 Instance with Terraform

+- You can access the Terraform file [here]https://github.com/DeimosCloud/iyanu-phone-validator/tree/main/infrastructure/terraform
+- Create your own "terraform.tfvars" file and include the following: